 There are a number of well known fire buffs including, Supreme Court Justice Oliver Wendell Holmes, Mayor Fiorello LaGuardia of New York City, and Arthur Fiedler, Conductor of the “Boston Pops” Orchestra.
 To fire buffs, fires are not mere spectacles of disaster.
-Behind what appears to be mass confusion at a working fire, is in reality, the application of strategy and tactics designed to bring the fire under control and save lives and property.
-An experienced buff can tell at a glance, how the battle lines are drawn by the placement of the apparatus, the hose lines, the ladders and the firefighters’ activities.
+Behind what may appear to the casual eye to be mass confusion at a working fire, is in reality the application of strategy and tactics designed to bring the fire under control and save lives and property.
+An experienced buff can tell at a glance, how the battle lines are drawn by observing the placement of the apparatus, the hose lines, the ladders and the firefighters’ activities.
 Today’s buffs are passionate about serving the firefighters who selflessly serve their communities.